 Protesting Infrastructures: More-than-human Ethnography in Seismic Landscapes, submitted to Infrastructures and Social Complexity, editors Penny Harvey, Casper Bruun Jensen, Atsuro Morita.

 Karen Pinkus is Professor of Italian and Comparative Literature at Cornell University, where she is also a faculty fellow at the Atkinson Center for a Sustainable Future.
 Karen has published widely in areas such as literary theory, visual theory, Italian culture, and film studies.
 In recent years she has felt a deep commitment to writing, teaching and thinking about climate change, in all of its unfathomable specificity.
-In addition to many articles, she has a forthcoming book, Fuel, an attempt to think potentiality, separate from systems of energy.
-At Rice she plans to develop a digital project at the border between geology and cultural geography, focused on the differences that distinguish the subsurface (the place of fossil fuels; and possibly of carbon storage), the surface (the place of human dwelling), and atmosphere (the place of [invisible] carbon accumulation).
+In addition to many articles, she has a new book, Fuel (U. of Minnesota Press, 2016), an attempt to think potentiality, separate from systems of energy.
+At Rice she planned to develop a digital project at the border between geology and cultural geography, focused on the differences that distinguish the subsurface (the place of fossil fuels; and possibly of carbon storage), the surface (the place of human dwelling), and atmosphere (the place of [invisible] carbon accumulation).

 Former “Cultures of Energy” Postdoctoral Fellows: